openframeworks/ofSite/_tutorials/03_graphics/generativemesh.markdown

 Now you should be able to toggle orbiting on and off using the 'o' key!

 One additional programming note: the variable *meshCopy* was used as a backup copy of the original mesh that could be reloaded when needed.
-In the setup function when we use the line:
+In the setup function, when we used the line:
 ~~~.cpp
 meshCopy = mesh;
 ~~~
-We are creating a separate copy of the variable *mesh* and storing it in the variable *meshCopy*.
+We were creating a separate copy of the variable *mesh* and storing it in the variable *meshCopy*.
 The ofMesh class provides what is called a deep copy in this instance, so if we change some vertices in *mesh* nothing in *meshCopy* will be changed.
 Just be wary - not all objects provide deep copies by default.

 ###Magnifying